Qatari cuisine: Qatari machbous

-Makbous

-Rice, meat, and vegetables mixed with spices.
-This dish is similar to biryani or pulao.

 Ghuzi

-Whole roast lamb served over nutty rice.
-Also called shuwaa.
+Ghuzi is a whole roast lamb served over nutty rice.
+It is also called shuwaa.

 Madrouba

 Madrouba is a spicy and comforting Qatari porridge made with chicken, overcooked rice, and a plethora of flavorings such as turmeric, cumin, cardamom, ginger, cloves, cinnamon, garlic, and black pepper.
 It is recommended to serve madrouba while it is still piping hot, preferably garnished with fresh lime zest.

 Harees

-Harees is a dish made from grinding wheat seeds and mixing it with the fat (ghee).
-Salt and water is added, and it can be prepared with chicken or meat.
+Harees is a dish made from grinding wheat seeds and mixing it with fat (ghee).
+Salt and water are added, and it can be prepared with chicken or meat.

 Jareesh

-Jareesh is crushed wheat and is prepared with meat or chicken.
+Jareesh is a chopped chicken dish consisting of ghee, wheat and onions, and topped with onions and green peppers.

 Khobes rgag

-Khobos rgag is a thin flat bread that is made of flour, water and salt, and is also used in other dishes like thareed.
+Khobes rgag is a thin flatbread that is made of flour, water and salt, and is also used in other dishes like thareed.

 Thareed

-Thareed is a mixture of khobes rgag and broth, vegetable, and either chicken or meat.
+Thareed is a mixture of khobes rgag and broth, vegetables, and either chicken or meat.